WebAssembly/spec/spectec/test-prose/TEST.md

 1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop ref from the stack.
 3. Assert: Due to validation, a value of value type i32 is on the top of the stack.
-4. Pop the value i32.CONST i from the stack.
+4. Pop (I32.CONST i) from the stack.
 5. If i ≥ |$table(x)|, then:
   a.
 Trap.
 6. Else: